 So far we have acknowledged the importance of funding to boost the growth of any business, but poor credit score, inadequate income and the fact that the majority of the Minority is running an office from a rural area make it hard for minority-owned businesses to get proper funding.

 One of the major requirements to qualify for a small business loan or a minority business loan is a decent annual revenue.
 Research suggests that businesses owned by African-Americans have an average of $35,000.
 These numbers mark them as a risky borrower, so banks are reluctant to offer loans.
-Lower income and poor credit score suggest that these business owners don’t have enough resources to offer collateral, making it hard for them to secure a loan in the competitive lending industry.
+Lower-income and poor credit score suggests that these business owners don’t have enough resources to offer collateral, making it hard for them to secure a loan in the competitive lending industry.

 In addition to this, the primary location of your business has a major role to play in the approval of your loan application.
 Banks target small business that has customer flow and retention, and that is not the case with the businesses owned by the Minority.